Product OS··11 min read

 Regulatory Change Does Not Wait for Your Reprint Schedule

-Product safety regulations are not stable.
-The EU's General Product Safety Regulation (GPSR), which replaced the General Product Safety Directive in December 2024, introduced new requirements for online market products and digital instructions.
-The EU's Digital Product Passport (DPP) mandate under the Ecodesign for Sustainable Products Regulation (ESPR) is rolling out category by category through 2030, and it presupposes that product information can be updated and retrieved digitally throughout a product's lifecycle.
+Product safety regulations are not stable, and two EU frameworks illustrate exactly why static manuals are structurally incompatible with modern compliance obligations.
+The EU General Product Safety Regulation (GPSR), which replaced the General Product Safety Directive in December 2024, introduced new requirements for online market products and digital instructions.
+The EU Digital Product Passport (DPP) mandate under the Ecodesign for Sustainable Products Regulation (ESPR) rolls out category by category through 2030 and presupposes that product information can be updated and retrieved digitally throughout a product's lifecycle.
+Manufacturers selling into the EU today are navigating a regulatory environment architecturally designed around dynamic, digital product information — not static PDFs.

-Meanwhile, the atoms-vs-bits gap in product documentation continues to widen.
-Physical products are increasingly software-defined: firmware updates change operating parameters, application integrations change workflows, hardware revisions change assembly steps.
-The documentation accompanying these products is still predominantly static, frozen at a moment in time that diverges further from reality with each passing month.
+The gap between documentation and product reality also widens independently of regulation.
+Physical products are increasingly software-defined: firmware updates change operating parameters, hardware revisions change assembly steps, application integrations change workflows.
+The documentation accompanying these products is still predominantly static, frozen at a point in time that diverges further from reality each month.
+A manual printed at product launch is, by definition, the least accurate it will ever be.

 What Replaces the Static Manual